Arkadiy-Garber/MagicLamp/README.md

 ### Simply extracting amino acid usgae frequencies and GC content from the provided genome assembly
     YfGenie.py --gc -a GCF_023585845.1 -o GCF_023585845.1 -t 16

+- this will generate a single-line TSV file that lists usage frequences for each amino acid residue.

 ### The works (YfGenie can be run in multiple modes at once)
     YfGenie.py --hmm --gff --gc -d HMMs_dir -y genes.tsv -a GCF_023585845.1 -o GCF_023585845.1 -t 16